Type $II$ quantum subgroups of $\mathfrak{sl}_N$. $I$: Symmetries of local modules: Candidates for exceptional auto-equivalences

 \begin{lemma} We have that

 \end{lemma} \begin{proof} From the results of \cite{MR1409292} we have the fusion rings and twists of each of the five above categories.
-Mathematica files containing these fusion rings and twists can be found attached to the arXiv submission of this paper.
 We compute the group of fusion ring automorphisms which preserve the twists.
 We will refer to these groups as the braided fusion ring symmetries.

 For $ \ecat{sl}{4}{8}{2} $ we see that every braided fusion ring symmetry is non-exceptional, thus $\BrAut( \ecat{sl}{4}{8}{2} ) = D_2$ by Theorem~\ref{thm:mainnon}.

 For the case of $ \ecat{sl}{2}{16}{2}$ we have that the braided fusion rings symmetries form a group isomorphic to $S_3$, with generators